 - Earn professional education credit toward the FAA Wings and AMT programs.

-HAI invites all industry experts and educators interested in presenting at the Rotor Safety Challenge to submit a proposal for a 60-minute educational session to be delivered at the Anaheim Convention Center.
-Safety presentations will be scheduled January 27–30, 2020 between the hours of 8:00 a.m. and 5:00 p.m.
+HAI invites all industry experts and educators interested in presenting at the Rotor Safety Challenge to submit a proposal for a 60-minute educational session to be delivered at the Kay Bailey Hutchison Convention Center Dallas.
+Safety presentations will be scheduled March 7-10, 2022 between the hours of 8:00 a.m. and 5:00 p.m.

 HAI seeks proposals for sessions that address safety topics and challenges in a clear and thoughtful manner from all segments of the rotorcraft industry and that represent all helicopter professions.
 HAI is particularly interested in receiving proposals for sessions that are interactive, speak to timely industry issues or trends, and provide practical tools and techniques attendees can apply at work for improved safety performance.

-Individuals or vendors who wish to propose a short session to be considered for the Rotor Safety Challenge at HAI HELI-EXPO 2020 must submit a proposal to email@example.com by no later than May 10, 2019.
+Individuals or vendors who wish to propose a short session to be considered for the Rotor Safety Challenge at HAI HELI-EXPO 2022 must submit a proposal to firstname.lastname@example.org by no later than Friday, May 28, 2021.
 No more than two proposed sessions will be considered for each individual or vendor.
-Please note that Current HAI Members may be given preference during the selection/scheduling process.
+Please note that, preference will be given to HAI members during the selection process.

-Short sessions will be offered for four safety subject areas, each focusing on a specific area of interest:
+Short sessions will be offered for but not limited to safety subject areas, each focusing on a specific area of interest:

 - Safety Management